ArianeBeaudin/arianebeaudin.github.io/_posts/2020-09-01-new-academic-intentions.md

 ---
 layout: post
 title: new academic intentions
+description: Description of my unconventional academic path and its new tournant in education after a detour in computer science.
 ---

 I know, in life, you don't have to justify yourself to others.
 But I have this habit of writing blog posts to justify what I decide to study.